 Are there any words you can’t use in a Trade Name?

-DBAs can’t be registered using words that are related to banking unless the business is licensed to provide those services.
+DBAs can’t be registered using words related to banking unless the business is licensed to provide those services.